Tom Odell: 2017–2020: Jubilee Road

-2021–present: Monsters and Best Day of My Life
+2021–2022: Monsters and Best Day of My Life

 "Numb", the first single from Odell's fourth album, was released in February 2021.
 In an interview with The Gentleman's Journal on 27 February 2021, it was revealed that Odell's fourth studio album is titled Monsters.
 He stated that the album would feature darker, electro-pop tones, and the lyrics were inspired by artists such as XXXTentacion, Drake and Travis Scott.
 The second single from the album, "Monster v.1", was released in March 2021.
 The record touches on heavy subjects and rough experiences he had during a "fever pitch" in his life, particularly struggling with anxiety and panic attacks.
 The album was released on 9 July 2021.

-On 8 September 2022, Odell announced the release of his fifth studio album, Best Day of My Life, scheduled for release on 28 October 2022.
+On 8 September 2022, Odell announced the release of his fifth studio album, Best Day of My Life, released on 28 October 2022.
 The album was preceded by the singles "Best Day of My Life", "Sad Anymore", "Flying" and "Smiling All the Way Back Home".

+2023–present: Black Friday and A Wonderful Life

+Odell released the piano ballad "Butterflies" on 27 January 2023, which featured Aurora, and a reimagined version of "Streets Of Heaven" on 18 August, a track previously released on his 2022 album Monsters.

+Odell released the track "Black Friday" on 22 September 2023, which was followed by "Somebody Else" on 13 October - along with an announcement that his sixth album, Black Friday, would be released on 26 January 2024.
+"Answer Phone" was released on 17 November, and "The End" was released on 22 December.

+Odell's 7th studio album, A Wonderful Life, was released on 5 September 2025.
+A Wonderful Life was written as a reaction to the news cycle and the sense that the world is ending in some capacity.

 Influences

 Odell grew up listening to Elton John.
 One of the first albums he listened to was Goodbye Yellow Brick Road (1973).
 He also cites David Bowie, Jeff Buckley, Bob Dylan, Arthur Russell, Leonard Cohen, Leon Russell, Billy Joel, Randy Newman, Tom Waits, Rodríguez and Bruce Springsteen as influences.
-He is a fan of Arcade Fire, Adele, James Blake, Cat Power, Blur, Beach House, Radiohead, Coldplay and Ben Folds.
+He is a fan of Adele, James Blake, Cat Power, Blur, Beach House, Radiohead, Coldplay and Ben Folds.

 Odell has said his lyrics are inspired by his "inability to sustain a relationship with someone for longer than six months."
 He says, "I find that I write much better songs when I'm being honest, and writing about things that happen to me.
 It can get a little weird though, when friends or girlfriends work out that a song is about them.
 But it's amazing what you can get away with it.
-Artistic license, I think they call it."
+Artistic licence, I think they call it."